indianpoptart/RadioControl/README.md

 - Made sharedprefs for all preferences the same pref xml

 v1.3.1 (N/A)
--Added a whats new dialog just for cosmetics
+- Added a whats new dialog just for cosmetics

 v1.3 (12/12/2015)
 - Added feature that checks if user is in a call and roams over to WiFi.
 The app will wait for the phone call to end to switch to airplane mode